You might not have heard of it, but America’s most reliable appliance maker is no surprise, according to new rankings from Consumer Reports.

 The most reliable brands are as follows:

 Looking for more tips on how to shop for the right appliances?
-Check out “7 Kitchen Appliances That You Do Not Need.”
+Check out “7 Small Appliances You Don’t Need — and What to Use Instead.”